GuanceCloud/datakit/internal/export/doc/en/inputs/container-log.md

 __int_icon:    'icon/kubernetes/'
 ---

-Datakit supports collecting Kubernetes and host container logs, which can be classified into the following two types based on the data source:
+DataKit supports collecting Kubernetes and host container logs, which can be classified into the following two types based on the data source:

 - Console output: This refers to the stdout/stderr output of the container application, which is the most common way.
 It can be viewed using commands like `docker logs` or `kubectl logs`.